buomsoo-kim/buomsoo-kim.github.io/_posts/2020-08-18-Recommender-systems-collab-filtering-6.md.md

 # Other similarity metrics

 So far, we have seen three widely used similarity (distance) metrics.
 However, there are many other metrics such as *cosine similarity, Jaccard similarity,* and *Spearman rank correlation*.
+As in any other data mining problem, I should say there is no one-size-fits-all method to measure the level of similarity.
 Furthermore, you can define your own similarity function that suits the problem context!
 All metrics have their own pros and cons and you can be creative to complement limitations of existing approaches.
 In the following posting, let's see how we can use calculated similarity metrics to recommend items to a user.

 # References